XanaduAI/QHack-2019/README.md

 ### What software should I install?

-We hope to provide browser-based environments for hacking, but if you want to work on your own device, we recommend to install the following packages
+We hope to provide browser-based environments for hacking, but if you want to work locally on your own device, we recommend to install the following packages

 - Python 3.6 or later